Celts to the Creche: Day 11

-On this 11th day of our journey with the Celts to the Creche, we meet St. Bertha, who was married to the pagan Anglo-Saxon King of Kent, Æthelberht.
+On this 11th day of our journey with the Celts to the Creche, we meet St. Bertha, who was a French princess with a devoted faith in Christ who married the pagan Anglo-Saxon King of Kent, Æthelberht.
 She was one who prepared the way for Christianity to enter Anglo-Saxon England.

-Bertha was a Frankish princess, the daughter of Charibert I, the Merovingian King of Paris and his 1st wife Ingoberga.
+Bertha was a Frankish princess with quite a royal pedigree.
+She was the daughter of Charibert I, the Merovingian King of Paris and his 1st wife Ingoberga.
 She was also the great-granddaughter of Clovis, the first king of the Merovingian dynasty and his wife Clothilde who helped convert him to faith in Christ.
-Bertha was born about 539.
-Charibert died in 567, and her mother in 589.
+Bertha was born about 539 and her father Charibert died in 567, and her mother in 589.
 We learn about Bertha from The Venerable Bede’s Ecclesiastical History of the English People and from the Decem Libri Historiarum of Gregory of Tours who was a contemporary witness and who may have met Bertha.

 Preparing the Way for England’s Conversion to Christianity: Bertha had been brought up near Tours, France.
 Her marriage to King Æthelberht of Kent was likely brokered by King Chilperic of Merovingian France who would have used the daughter of his deceased half-brother to extend his influence across the Channel.1 Her marriage was conditioned on her being allowed to practice her faith in Christ.
 To ensure that this stipulation was met, she brought her chaplain, Bishop Liudhard with her to England.